enketo/enketo-core/README.md

 ###Notes for All Developers

-This repo is meant to use as a building block for your own enketo-powered application or to add features that you'd like to see in enketo hosted on [formhub.org](https://formhub.org) and [enketo.org](https://enketo.org)

 * build with Grunt (using Compass is also possible as long as config.json does not change)
 * requires webserver - one is included in this repo and can be started up with `grunt server`
-* many of the outstanding issues for enketo-core are still managed in the [modilabs repo](https://github.com/modilabs/enketo/issues?state=open)

 ###Notes for JavaScript Developers